 - 4.1.
 Night float must occur within the context of the 80-hour and 1-day-off-in-7 requirements.
 The maximum number of consecutive weeks of night float and maximum number of months of night float per year may be further specified by the Specialty Review Committee. - 4.2.
 Night float must be an educational experience for all residents.
 It must have its own competency-based curriculum and evaluation system. - 4.3.
-A Sample Curriculum for Night Float is attached to this policy as Appendix A.
+A sample night float curriculum is included at the end of this policy.